All the times listed below are in Pacific Standard Time (PST).

 This talk presents our results: we show the empirical data which leads us to the conclusion that C and C++ are not tenable for modern secure development, including statistics across a large swath of projects.
 We also present what we've learned about how developers respond to this fact, in the frame of the Five Stages of Grief.

 Alex is a software security engineer.
 He's a founder and principal at Fish in a Barrel, working on systemic solutions to classes of vulnerabilities.
-By day he's Chief Information Security Officer at Alloy, and previously of Mozilla and the United States Digital Service.
+He's previously been Chief Information Security Officer at Alloy and an engineer at Mozilla and the United States Digital Service.
 Alex has a long history of contribution in open source, from building a JIT'd Ruby VM to serving on the Board of Directors of the Python Software Foundation.
-Alex lives in Washington, DC.
+Alex lives in Washington, D.C.

 Chris Palmer, Google Chrome Security